 What is applied politics?

 Through the development of this first in the nation, comprehensive undergraduate experience for those interested in the professional development for a political career, we were able to create this textbook as an open educational resource for our students and for others interested in learning about and developing a strong knowledge and skill base for political work in a wide variety of areas.
 And in doing so, we were better able to define what “applied politics” means.
-For the purposes of this text, when we discuss “applied politics” it simply means the application of knowledge, skill, experience to the actual work of politics and public affairs as related to political activities.
+For the purposes of this text, when we discuss “applied politics” it simply means this: the application of knowledge (political science, communication, and other research and practical based information), skill, experience to the actual work of politics and public affairs.
 Others may have used the term “practical politics” to capture the non-theoretical nature of this set of knowledge.
-It is based on tried and true experience.
-Practitioners would tell you that while they innovate, relying on research and development of ideas and tools, they know what works, and will often rely on the tried and true methods of influence.
+However, applied politics incorporates more than the practical learned elements.
+It combines them with academic and market based research and techniques.
+Practitioners would tell you that they use every resource possible in their work.
+While they innovate, relying on research and development of ideas and tools, they also know what works, and will often rely on the tried and true methods of influence in addition to new techniques.
+In that sense, political skills are often dynamic and static at the same time.